 What's going on in a toddler's brain?

-Scientists at Birkbeck College want to find out more about the development of very young children's brains.
+Scientists want to find out more about how toddlers develop a sense of self.

-They hope their research will bring to light new findings on conditions like autism or ADHD.

 -